 Quick Links In The Section

-These Regulations govern the safe conduct of shooting on the NRA ranges at Bisley.
-All users of the ranges are bound by the Regulations, other than HM Forces and Government agencies operating under their own procedures with the prior approval of the NRA.
-The Regulations are augmented by, and should be read in conjunction with, the Rules of Shooting published annually by the NRA, the Instructions for Butt Markers and the regulations governing the administration of the ranges, which can be seen in the Range Office.
-In the interests of safety, any breach of these Regulations is to be reported immediately to an official of the NRA.
+1. These Regulations govern the safe conduct of shooting on the NRA ranges at Bisley.
+All users of the ranges are bound by these Regulations, including Bisley Range leaseholders and those that are licensed to use ranges.
+HM Forces and Government agencies operate under their own procedures with the prior approval of the NRA.
+The Regulations are augmented by, and should be read in conjunction with, the Rules of Shooting published annually by the NRA.
+In the interests of safety, any breach of these Regulations is to be reported immediately to Range Control.

-All shooters are responsible for ensuring that their firearms and ammunition are safe to use.
+4. All shooters are responsible for ensuring that their firearms, ammunition and combinations thereof are safe to use.
 All firearms and ammunition must be made available for inspection and testing whenever required.
-The regulations concerning dangerous ammunition are laid out in Appendix VI of the NRA Handbook, Rules of Shooting (the Bisley Bible), which is available on request.
+The regulations concerning dangerous ammunition are laid out in Appendix VI of the NRA Handbook, Rules of Shooting, which is available on request.

-- Projectiles of any construction other than lead core with gilding metal or soft iron jacket, including specifically mono-metallic bullets (ie made from a single metal); except solid lead bullets.
+b.
+Projectiles of construction other than lead core with gilding metal or soft iron jacket, including specifically mono-metallic bullets may be used during specific events that are controlled and planned by the NRA.
+They are other wise forbidden.

 Limits as to Calibre, Muzzle Velocity and Muzzle Energy